-Drive

-Most of our trips happen outside of Seattle, and we rely on chaperones to drive youth and/or gear.
+Drive: Most of our trips happen outside of Seattle and we rely on chaperones to drive youth and/or gear.
 Chaperones will be reimbursed at a rate of \$.24/mile.
-Note: when driving youth, whether to/from the Program Center or to/from a campground, it is very important that all youth are accounted for before any drivers leave.
+When driving youth, whether to/from the Program Center or to/from a campground, it's important all youth are accounted for before any drivers leave.

-Transportation Policies

-All adults driving youth as part of a Mountaineers program must be at least 21 years old, carry a valid US Drivers License, carry a minimum of \$300,000 in auto insurance, and have a driving history free of major violations.
+Transportation Policies: All adults driving youth as part of a Mountaineers program must be at least 21 years old, carry a valid US Drivers License, carry a minimum of \$300,000 in auto insurance, and have a driving history free of major violations.
 The Mountaineers will keep copies of drivers licenses, insurance policies and driving record on file.